 We used Avignon as our base to explore for this stop on our 3 week tour of France.
 After our wild trip through the Verdun Gorge, we settled into our hotel.

 For dinner, we got a reservation for an Italian restaurant (La Strada) just down the street.
-We were told it was walking distance but by now we had come to distrust the French sense of distance.
-The directions seemed clear – but we missed the turn into the mall, ending up on the round about and then took the wrong exit on the roundabout trying to get back where we came from.
+We were told it was walking distance.
+But by now we came to distrust the French sense of distance.
+The directions seemed clear.
+But we missed the turn into the mall.
+We ended up on the round about and then took the wrong exit on the roundabout trying to get back where we came from.
 So off we headed with no clue where.

-It was drizzly in the morning so we decided to head into the old town as our first stop exploring around Avignon.
-Since we seemed to like to walk to our sightseeing destinations, we parked on the outskirts but of course the shuttle bus was not yet running – so off we walked.
+It was drizzly in the morning so we headed into the old town as our first stop exploring around Avignon.
+Since we seemed to like to walk to our sightseeing destinations, we parked on the outskirts.
+But of course the shuttle bus was not yet running – so off we walked.

 We would have to make do with the stone sheep “gargoyle” that watched over us as we walked the grounds.

 The ramparts led us down the spiral staircase – an engineering curiosity to me.

 By this time it was now past 2pm again.
 And we had yet to find lunch as we were exploring around Avignon.